 Why do we keep confusing an administrative entity that would comprise and serve individuals from all over the world would be confused by an ethnic group?
 That is a legacy that we also need to question.
 Regardless of sensational feelings, the way all contenders keep referring to memories and prejudice caused by these violent conflicts, it is very urgent to find durable solution to this recurring situation.

 NTANYOMA R. Delphin

 Erasmus University Rotterdam

 Ngandja and Mirimba is distant of approximately 100 Kms to Kamombo-Mikarati; while Lulenge would be around 60 Kms.
 Grappling motives behind such huge mobilization is a key to determine the role that the killing of Kawaza has played into the complex and deep-seated local grievances.

 Bidegu, Kalingi, Rwitsankuku are mainly inhabited by Banyamulenge community and situated Eastward of Minembwe.
-Particularly, Bidegu is the native village to former Vice-President and currently Minister of Decentralization and Institutions; Reform, Azarias Ruberwa Manywa.
+Particularly, Bidegu is the native village to former Vice-President and currently Minister of Decentralization and Institutional Reform, Azarias Ruberwa Manywa.